 Undereating actually causes your body to consume muscle tissue to provide enough energy to keep the body going.
 By undereating, you lose muscle and muscle definition due to the muscles being cannibalized.
 Kwashiorkor is primarily a lack of protein in the diet.
 One of the symptoms is the protruding belly.
-It isn’t actually fat, but fluid leaking from all the cells in the body into the abdominal cavity.
-This is a severe form of undereating and is rare in the U.S., although many people may suffer from different degrees of malnutrition from not eating enough.
+It isn't actually fat, but fluid leaking from all the cells in the body into the abdominal cavity.
+This is a severe form of undereating and is rare in the U.S., although many people may have different degrees of malnutrition from not eating enough.

-If your body isn’t getting enough food, you are going to be tired and your stomach growling and cramping may disrupt your sleep.
-Building and repairing muscle takes place during sleep, which can’t happen when there isn’t enough food to work with.
-You’re at risk for kidney failure, heart attack and even death.
-You will also suffer from mood swings and generally not feel well.
+If your body isn't getting enough food, you are going to be tired and your stomach growling and cramping may disrupt your sleep.
+Building and repairing muscle takes place during sleep, which can't happen when there isn't enough food to work with.
+You're at risk for kidney failure, heart attack and even death.
+You will also have mood swings and generally not feel well.
 Eating enough to supply your body with enough fuel will actually help you to lose weight.
 Adding exercise will help you lose that stomach fat.
-You’ll feel a lot better, too.
+You'll feel a lot better, too.